 Based on the cartoon strip Little Orphan Annie this musical for all the family tells a Depression-era rags-to-riches story of an eleven-year-old orphan who yearns to escape from the orphanage run by the mean-spirited Miss Hannigan.
 When Daddy Warbucks decides to adopt Annie, her dream comes true!
 Featuring the classic songs It's The Hard-Knock Life, Easy Street and Tomorrow.

-The musical Annie has book by Thomas Meehan adapted from the comic strip 'Little Orphan Annie' with music by Charles Strouse and lyrics by Martin Charnin.
+Annie the Musical has book by Thomas Meehan, adapted from Harold Gray's comic strip 'Little Orphan Annie', with music by Charles Strouse, and lyrics by Martin Charnin.

 Previewed 25 April 1978, Opened 3 May 1978, Closed 28 November 1981 at the Victoria Palace Theatre